Riho Iida: Career

 She plays one of the main characters in the Love Live!
 School Idol Project anime and game project, Rin Hoshizora.
 The success of Love Live! contributed to an increase in exposure of her career.
 In 2014 she formed the duo group 4to6 with her co-star Pile (voice of Maki Nishikino).
 They released their first single in August 2014.
 She is a member of a mini unit in the Love Live! project, Lily White, alongside Aina Kusuda (voice of Nozomi Toujou) and Suzuko Mimori (voice of Umi Sonoda).

 Her song "Aoi Honō Syndrome" (青い炎シンドローム, Blue Flame Syndrome) is used as the ending theme to the 2017 anime television series Digimon Universe: Appli Monsters.
 Her song "Itsuka Sekai ga Kawaru Made" (いつか世界が変わるまで) is used as the ending theme to the 2018 anime television series Boarding School Juliet.

+Personal life

-She announced her marriage to a non-celebrity man on January 1, 2022.
+Iida announced her marriage to a non-celebrity man on 1 January 2022.
+On 25 December 2024, she announced her pregnancy.
+She gave birth to twins in April 2025.